luizbgomide/sovereign/spells.md

 If used on a creature, it attempts to tear out the subject’s innards; if the subject has equal or fewer HD than the caster, it must make a Physical save or die instantly.
 Whether or not it perishes, it suffers 1d10 damage per caster level, with a Physical save for half.

 #### Rewind
-The caster may invoke this spell as an Instant action on any single creature within one hundred feet.
+The caster may invoke this spell as an [Instant Action](/combat#instant-action) on any single creature within one hundred feet.
 Time is rolled back slightly, allowing them to replay their current round of action as if it never occurred, though all involved retain a memory of what originally happened.

 This spell is only useful on targets that are currently taking their round’s actions; once they’ve finished for the round and another creature has started acting, it is too late to benefit from this spell.
 If the target is unwilling to roll back their action, they make a Mental saving throw to resist the spell.